Tutorial: Switch only operation with Dell Enterprise SONiC in GNS3

 https://us05.metalsoft.io/api/url?rqi=br._mJHHCUMW7I1kwwNjYNh3HWcpwwvfwVo7RKlQVLGn9PbElV_hxvDq4CE79bFrw70MYmANJmtorHvwupXZG2OWTNm5Eszg84QVq5z8Cm19qU&v=YojW5IXpEARy6VA4_EUHNw&filename=datacenter.json&datacenter_name=local-dc-1

-4. SSH into the agent using the following username and pass:
+4. SSH into the Site Controller using the following username and pass:

 • Username: metalsoft